matrixinfer-ai/kthena/docs/matrixinfer/docs/user-guide/rate-limit.md

 ### Getting Started

-1. Deploy a mock LLM inference engine, such as [LLM-Mock-ds1.5b.yaml](../../../../examples/infer-gateway/LLM-Mock-ds1.5b.yaml), if you don\'t have a real GPU/NPU environment.
+1. Deploy a mock LLM inference engine, such as [LLM-Mock-ds1.5b.yaml](../../../../examples/infer-gateway/LLM-Mock-ds1.5b.yaml), if you don't have a real GPU/NPU environment.
 2. Deploy the corresponding ModelServer, [ModelServer-ds1.5b.yaml](../../../../examples/infer-gateway/ModelServer-ds1.5b.yaml).
 3. All rate-limiting examples in this guide use this mock service.